• Skip to primary navigation

 1. Remove membrane from ribs, place in baking dish.

 2. To roast garlic: Heat oven to 450 degrees.
-Remove outer layer of garlic bulbs skin.
 Slice about 1/4 inch or so off top of garlic to expose individual bulbs.
-Rub entire bulb with olive oil, wrap in foil and bake in oven for 30 minutes.
+Drizzle olive oil over garlic bulb, wrap in foil and bake in oven for 30 minutes.
 Let cool enough to handle, then squeeze the garlic bulbs from the peel into food processor.

 3. Cut tomatoes in half.
 Char halves under broiler or on a grill until all sides are nearly blackened.
 Add to food processor.